Ghana is broke, gov’t must cut down on waste, luxurious lifestyle - Jackson

-A Financial Analyst, Joe Jackson says government must show commitment to the fight against corruption and identify the leakages and waste that causes the country to lose revenue.
+A Financial Analyst, Joe Jackson, said government must show commitment to the fight against corruption and identify the leakages and waste that causes the country to lose revenue.

-Speaking to the host of sunrise morning on 3fm 92.7 Alfred Ocansey, Joe Jackson cautioned that government is broke and needs money, but that must not continuously increase the hardship and burden of the Ghanaian “Right now.”
+Speaking to host of Sunrise Morning on 3fm 92.7 Alfred Ocansey, Joe Jackson cautioned that government is broke and needs money, but that must not continuously increase the hardship and burden of the Ghanaian “Right now.”

 Mr. Jackson believes government must focus on making borrowing “as painless as it can be.”